 GBCC will notify the IC or delegate of the affected CIMT of any rotation updates or changes.
 The IC will notify their team members.
-The team members are responsible for statusing themselves in IROC.
+The team members are responsible for statusing themselves in IROC through the appropriate local dispatch center.